+Partnerships

+The Director will represent OER and the alumni community as a thought partner and strategist with units that engage the alumni community, including: the MIT Sloan Career Development Office, Global Programs, MIT Sloan Executive Education, Action Learning, Admissions, Student Life, and the MIT Sloan Office of Diversity, Equity, and Inclusion.

+Volunteerism

+The Director will develop a comprehensive volunteer strategy that fully capitalizes on alumni as informed ambassadors and advocates for the top priorities of the school.
+They will oversee processes for standardized onboarding, training, education, communication, and stewardship of the volunteer experience, ensuring the highest quality, satisfaction, and efficacy.
+They will partner with the MIT Alumni Association to ensure a consistent volunteer code of conduct is observed, that strategy is aligned, and to advocate for MIT Sloan alumni representation across volunteer leadership and recognition programs across the Institute.

 MIT Sloan Alumni Board

-As a top priority for External Relations and for the alumni community, the director will lead the MIT Sloan Alumni Board and chart the future of the board with the Board Chair.
-S/he will work with the Board year round on key initiatives that pertain to increasing and improving alumni engagement for the entire community.
-S/he will work with partners across OER and the School to create meaningful projects for the board to have an impact at MIT Sloan and within the alumni community.
-S/he will prepare and staff faculty, senior leadership and deans to engage with the board multiple times per year.
+As a top priority for External Relations and for the alumni community, the Director will provide oversight and strategic direction to the Associate Director managing the MIT Sloan Alumni Board.
+They will work with the Board year-round on key initiatives that pertain to increasing and improving alumni engagement for the entire community.
+They will work with partners across OER and MIT Sloan to align projects of the board to fulfill the most important needs of the school.
+They will prepare and staff faculty, senior leadership and deans to engage with the board multiple times per year.

-Reunion strategy, programming, event execution and volunteer management
+Partner on Reunion strategy, programming, and volunteer management

-As the flagship event for OER, the director will oversee the largest event on campus for the School, bringing over 1,800 alumni and guests back to campus for Reunion Weekend.
-The director will oversee the reunion team, strategy and programming for the entire weekend on and off campus.
-The alumni relations team, in partnership with all of External Relations, is responsible for the execution of Reunion Weekend.
-The alumni relations team will also manage reunion volunteer management, providing clarity and direction to the volunteers to drive toward reunion and class goals.
+As the flagship event for OER, MIT Sloan Reunion brings over 1,800 alumni and guests back to campus to reconnect with the school and one another.
+The Director will partner with the Engagement Events team on the programming, align volunteer strategy to the outreach needs for a successful multi-day reunion event, and collaborate with the MIT Sloan Annual Giving team to increase immediate use, flexible funding to the school as part of the MIT Sloan Reunion effort.

 Regional events, programming and volunteer management

-The director will create a regional strategy for the team to create meaningful regional events, and work with the clubs and regional volunteers across the 9 MIT Sloan Clubs, (greater than) 30 Sloan 5 regional groups, and with the 90 MIT Clubs (when appropriate).
-S/he will guide the team to ensure there is robust training and communication with the MIT Sloan Clubs and Sloan 5, and there is a strong volunteer pipeline with succession planning to carry us into the future.
-The director will also make key decisions about engaging with alumni who live outside of these regions.
+The Director will create a cohesive regional volunteer strategy that aligns and capitalizes on activity with the Engagement Events team, and work with the clubs and regional volunteers across the 9 MIT Sloan Clubs, (greater than) 30 Sloan 5 regional groups, and with the 90 MIT Clubs in collaboration with the MIT Alumni Association.
+They will guide the team to ensure there is robust training and communication with the MIT Sloan Clubs and Sloan 5, ensuring a strong volunteer funnel with succession planning to carry us into the future.
+The Director will also make key decisions about engaging with alumni who live outside of these regions.

-Student engagement
+Student and program office engagement

-The director oversees alumni/student engagement, including relationships with student clubs, conferences, treks, and the newly launched alumni and student advising program.
-S/he will be highly visible on campus, and will create strong relationships across MIT Sloan and campus with student relations units.
+The Director oversees student/alumni engagement, including relationships with student clubs, conferences, treks, and the Student Senate.
+They will be highly visible on campus and will create strong relationships across MIT Sloan and campus with Student Life, the MIT Sloan DEI Office, program offices, and other student relations units.
+The Director will represent OER with program offices on alumni relations activity and tailor activities to various alumni demographics across the full portfolio of MIT Sloan programs.

 Virtual programming and shared interest groups

 Oversee all MIT Sloan alumni virtual programming and determine the strategy going forward using data to guide the future and investments.
-With a strong partnership with MIT AA, develop shared interest communities that are uniquely MIT Sloan and create meaningful ways for people to engage with each other and the School.
+With a strong partnership with MIT Alumni Association and the MIT Sloan Career Development Office, develop shared interest communities that are uniquely MIT Sloan and create meaningful ways for students and alumni to engage with each other and the school.

 Other duties as needed or required.